radarFudan/Awesome-state-space-models/In-context-learning.md

 4. How Many Pretraining Tasks Are Needed for In-Context Learning of Linear Regression? (https://openreview.net/forum?id=vSh5ePa0ph)

-    In this paper, we study ICL in one of its simplest setups: pretraining a single-layer linear attention model for lin- ear regression with a Gaussian prior.
+    In this paper, we study ICL in one of its simplest setups: pretraining a single-layer linear attention model for linear regression with a Gaussian prior.
 We establish a statistical task complexity bound for the attention model pretraining, showing that effective pretraining only requires a small number of independent tasks.

+    Question: Does the paper provide a rate?
+Can the rate be verified in the numerical experiments?

 5. Understanding In-Context Learning in Transformers and LLMs by Learning to Learn Discrete Functions (https://openreview.net/forum?id=ekeyCgeRfC)